indreek/pg-migrator/README.md

    ALTER COLUMN is_admin SET NOT NULL;
 ```

 Why don't we just add a new column with NOT NULL keyword directly?
-Because during two versions, some data may be inserted into the table so we can't create a new column with NOT NULL property.
+Because between two versions, some data may be inserted into the table so we can't create a new column with NOT NULL property.
 So, we've created a new column with NULL property, update all posible data to a default value then alter the column with NOT NULL property (Of course, you can define a default value for the new column but this property will stay on the column.
 This way is much more reasonable for production).

 We need a roll back script again.
-Let's save the script below with "**3-2.sql**" name.
-This will just drop the new inserted column.
+Let's save the script below as "**3-2.sql**".
+This will just drop the newly inserted column.

 ```
 /*** Remove is_admin column from user table ***/